OpenTranslationBible/open-bible/en-GB/21.Ecclesiastes/md/ecclesiastes-12.md

 # Ecclesiastes Chapter 12

 ## Ecclesiastes 12:1

-Remember also your Creator in the days of your youth,
-Before the evil days come and the years approach
-When you will say, “I have no pleasure in them”;
+Remember your Creator in the days of your youth, before the days of adversity arrive and the years draw near when you will say, “I find no pleasure in them”—

 ## Ecclesiastes 12:2

-Before the sun, the light, the moon, and the stars are darkened,
-And clouds return after the rain;
+before the sun and the light, the moon and the stars grow dim, and the clouds return after the rain;

 ## Ecclesiastes 12:3

-On the day that the watchmen of the house tremble,
-And strong men stoop,
-The grinding ones stand idle because they are few,
-And those who look through windows grow dim;
+when the guardians of the house tremble, and the strong men stoop, when the grinders cease because they are few, and those who look through the windows grow dim;

 ## Ecclesiastes 12:4

-And the doors on the street are shut as the sound of the grinding mill is low,
-And one will arise at the sound of the bird,
-And all the daughters of song will sing softly.
+when the doors to the street are closed and the sound of grinding fades; when one rises at the sound of a bird, and all the daughters of song are brought low;

 ## Ecclesiastes 12:5

-Furthermore, people are afraid of a high place and of terrors on the road;
-The almond tree blossoms,
-The grasshopper drags itself along,
-And the caper berry is ineffective.
-For man goes to his eternal home while the mourners move about in the street.
+when people fear heights and dangers in the streets; when the almond tree blossoms, the grasshopper drags itself along, and the caper berry fails.
+For man goes to his eternal home, and mourners go about the streets.

 ## Ecclesiastes 12:6

-Remember your Creator before the silver cord is broken
-And the golden bowl is crushed,
-The pitcher is shattered at the spring
-And the wheel at the cistern is crushed;
+Remember your Creator before the silver cord is severed, and the golden bowl is broken; before the pitcher is shattered at the spring, and the wheel is broken at the well,

 ## Ecclesiastes 12:7

-Then the dust will return to the earth as it was,
-And the spirit will return to God who gave it.
+and the dust returns to the earth as it was, and the spirit returns to God who gave it.

----

 ## Ecclesiastes 12:8

-“Vanity of vanities,” says the Preacher,
+“Vanity of vanities,” says the Teacher, “all is vanity!”
-“All is vanity!”

----

 ## Ecclesiastes 12:9

-In addition to being wise, the Preacher also taught the people knowledge;
-And he pondered, searched out, and arranged many proverbs.
+In addition to being wise, the Teacher also imparted knowledge to the people.
+He pondered, searched out, and arranged many proverbs.

 ## Ecclesiastes 12:10

-The Preacher sought to find delightful words and to write words of truth correctly.
+The Teacher sought to find the right words and to write words of truth accurately.

 ## Ecclesiastes 12:11

-The words of the wise are like goads,
+The words of the wise are like goads, and their collected sayings like firmly embedded nails—given by one Shepherd.
-And masters of collections are like well-driven nails;
-They are given by one Shepherd.

 ## Ecclesiastes 12:12

-But beyond this, my son, be warned:
-The writing of many books is endless,
-And excessive study is wearying to the body.
+But beyond this, my son, be warned: of making many books there is no end, and much study wearies the body.

----

 ## Ecclesiastes 12:13

-The conclusion, when everything has been heard, is:
-Fear God and keep His commandments,
+Now all has been heard; here is the conclusion of the matter: fear God and keep His commandments, for this is the duty of all people.
-Because this applies to every person.

 ## Ecclesiastes 12:14

-For God will bring every act to judgment,
-Everything which is hidden, whether it is good or evil.
+For God will bring every deed into judgment, including every hidden thing, whether it is good or evil.